 4. Other ad valorem taxes

-Cities are not empowered to levy income or sales taxes and therefore must depend on revenues generated essentially from licenses and property.
-Occupational and business license taxes, insurance premium taxes and property taxes are usually the most important revenue sources for cities.
+Kentucky cities may not levy income or sales taxes; therefore, they must depend on revenues generated from licenses and property.
+Occupational and business license taxes, insurance premium taxes, and property taxes are usually the most important revenue sources for cities.

 Larger cities in Kentucky heavily depend on occupational license taxes – particularly on payroll and business net profits – for more than half of their revenue.
 Cities with tourism commissions can also have a motel tax (transient room tax) for tourism purposes, and former fourth and fifth class cities may also levy a tax on restaurant sales.